10- Best Introduction to Local Buckling-part-1

 The third shape is for the unstiffened elements, for the wide flange I beam the unstiffened is shown with the white color at the left side, half of the bf flange, and with the thickness of t flange.

-The second shape is for the c channel, for which the unstiffened section width is half of the flange width, and its thickness is the flange thickness, the third shape is for the t section, the unstiffened part is half of the flange width.
+The second shape is for the C channel, for which the unstiffened section width is half of the flange width, and its thickness is the flange thickness.
+The third shape is for the T section; the unstiffened part is half of the flange width.
 The fourth shape is the same.

-Samples of unstiffened elements.
+Samples of slender column with its elements elements.

 Local buckling-part-1 stiffened parts of the steel column.